reddotdrone/dws-samples/object-detection/yolov8/README.md

 Please do not use this sample application for commercial purposes without proper authorization, as the YOLOv8n model is subject to specific licensing terms.

 As this is a sample application, we do not provide any guarantees regarding its performance, reliability, or suitability for any particular purpose.
 Use it at your own risk.

+## Download
+You can download the APK file from the Releases section of this repository: [Releases](https://github.com/reddotdrone/dws-samples/releases/tag/cv%2Fyolov8n)